captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
- Always, yes -- Always free -- This is the greatest -- moment of my life.
+Always, yes—Always free—This is the greatest—moment of my life.

 ---

 ## CHURCH LADY:
-Santa, Santa -- breathe!
+Santa, Santa—breathe!

 ---